top of page

 Q: How can I get involved?

-Please take the time to fill in our survey to share your thoughts on what a restrictive covenant for Lakeview should look like.
-Join our information session on June 17th to learn more.
+Review our presentation from our information session.
 If you are interested in volunteering to help with the initiative or have questions, please email lakeviewrestrictivecovenant@gmail.ca and sign up to join our mailing list.

 Q: When can I sign up?
 Is there a deadline to sign the RC?